ZeroxyDev/FlightMetrics/README.md

 ## License

-Distributed under the Apache License 2.0 License.
+Distributed under the CC BY-NC-SA 4.0.
 See `LICENSE.md` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>